abbymanalo/abby3/_posts/2024-05-13-College-Articulation.md

 # Class Design, Draw.io

 I chose to create my diagram based on our mini level, Hogwarts since that is the level I created on behalf of my team and worked most on.
-The diagram below demonstrates how each object in the Hogwarts level exists in the game through the many files under Platformer3x.
+The diagram below demonstrates how each object in the Hogwarts level exists in the game.
 ![diagram]({{site.baseurl}}/images/diagram.png)